jijoel/web-development-notes/php.md

     end(array)          Return value of last element in array compact('items')    shorthand for array('items' => $items);
-    strip_tags($str)    strips all html tags from $str
+    strip_tags($str)    strips all html tags from $str get_class           Returns the name of a class from an object

     var_export()        Like var_dump, but writes data in a way it can be captured.
 For instance:

         \Log::debug(var_export(DB::getQueryLog(), true));  // writes debug info to the log file